thephoeron/LLTHW/book/1-07-0-arrays.md

   <li class="active">Extra Credit: Arrays and Vectors</li>
 </ol>

+## Chapter 1.7 --- Extra Credit

-# Extra Credit: Arrays and Vectors
+# Arrays and Vectors

 > "As with any tool, merit <em>or</em> demerit lies in how it is used."
 > <footer>Robert A. Heinlein, <em>Friday</em></footer>